 - The processing time for the F-4 visa is approximately 2-4 weeks.
 If you leave the country during the issuance period, YOUR APPLICATION WILL BE CANCELED.

-- YOU MAY HAVE TO RENOUNCE YOUR KOREAN CITIZENSHIP AT THE IMMIGRATION OFFICE AT THE SAME TIME YOU APPLY FOR THE F4 VISA.
-This is ONLY an administrative step -- your Korean citizenship was already canceled 6 months after you acquired citizenship in your adoptive country.
+- You may be required to renounce your Korean citizenship at the immigration office during your application appointment.
+This is ONLY an administrative step -- your Korean citizenship was already revoked 6 months after you acquired citizenship in your adoptive country.

-- Make sure you check with the immigration office about when and where you should pick up your F-4 registration card.
-For an extra fee (KRW 3,000), it can be delivered to an address of your choice; however, someone will been to be present to sign for the delivery - they cannot leave it in your mailbox.
+- Make sure to check with the immigration office about when and where you should pick up your F-4 Card.
+For an extra fee (KRW 3,000), it can be delivered to an address of your choice, however, someone will have to be present to sign for the delivery - they cannot leave it in your mailbox.

-- If you currently have a visa and are switching to an F-4 visa, you may be asked to present a copy of your current rental agreement.
-If you don't have a rental agreement and living with a friend or family member, they will be required to provide the information the Confirmation of Residence/Accommodation form (stating that you are living there etc - please contact G.O.A.'L for further information).
+- If you currently have a visa and are switching to the F-4, you may be asked to present a copy of your current rental agreement.
+If you do not have a rental agreement and are living with a friend or family member, they will be required to provide the Confirmation of Residence/Accommodation form (stating that you are living there - contact G.O.A.'L for more information).